British Citizenship and Naturalisation

-If you are looking for an excellent advice company that have the best immigration solicitors on-board, then you can vouch on our service.
-From assessing the application status to helping you out in meeting all the prerequisites, we will be just a call away
+If you are looking for an excellent advice company with the best immigration solicitors on-board, you can vouch for our service.
+We will be just a call away from assessing the application status to helping you out in meeting all the pre-requisites.

 British Citizenship for Stateless Child Born in the UK

 A stateless child born in the UK can be eligible for British Citizenship if he/she meets all the requirements.
 Being stateless means neither you are protected by any country nor entitled to any healthcare benefits.
 Apart from these, no foreign embassy will be by their side at times of strife.
 As they don’t hold a valid passport, the stateless person won’t be eligible to travel between countries.